danielalcalde/encap/README.md

 ```bash
 encap rerun scripts/my_script.py -n test
 ```
-This will without copying the script again, rerun the experiment.
-This is useful if you want to rerun an experiment with different parameters.
-You can for example copy the script, change the parameters and then rerun the modified script.
+This will rerun the experiment without copying the script again.
+This is useful if you want to re-run an experiment with different parameters.
+For example, you can copy the script, change the parameters and then rerun the modified script.

 ## Starting several experiments in parallel
 #### my_script.py